chuckcscccl/rustlr/appendix.md

 ```
 The idea is to create a new non-terminal symbol that associates the
 original non-terminal with some amount of its right-context.
 The
-right context can consists of terminal as well as non-terminal
+right context can consist of terminal as well as non-terminal
 symbols.
-The right-hand side of the rules of the symbol consists of
+The right-hand side of the rules of the symbol consist of
 the right-hand sides of the original, plus the right-context being delayed.
 Roughly speaking, it's like extending the number of
 lookahead symbols, except the symbols can be *non-terminal*.
 The transformation can be done internally: the transformed grammar relates to the original